Tebdon1/QuidvisSkillsTest/README.md

 1. Create a test database using a Database Server of your choice

-2. There is a mySQL Script which creates the tables and example data.
-This can be simply modified if necessary for the database of your choice
+2. There is a [mySQL Script](data) that creates the tables and example data for this test.
+This can be simply modified for the database of your choice

 3. Draw an Data Entity Diagram for the following tables
    - Clients